Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 pytest
 ```

-Live PostgreSQL and Azure checks are kept as manual scripts under `scripts/` instead of pytest tests, because CI should not require external services or secrets.
+Live PostgreSQL, Azure, and dashboard checks are kept outside the pytest suite, because CI should not require external services, secrets, or a running database-backed dashboard.

 ```text
 scripts/manual_postgres_writer_check.py
 scripts/manual_azure_upload_check.py
 ```

+The dashboard can be smoke-checked manually with `streamlit run dashboard/app.py` after `DATABASE_URL` points to a populated PostgreSQL database.

 ---